rsksmart/liquidity-provider-server/README.md

         - lbcAddr (string): address of the Liquidity Bridge Contract.
         - bridgeAddr (string): address of the Bridge Contract.
         - requiredBridgeConfirmations (int): amount of confirmations required by the Bridge Contract.
-        - maxQuoteValue: The maximum allowed value to a quote to the liquidity provider, will be overrided by global value if that value where greater than 0.
     - btc (object): object that holds settings for the bitcoin connector.
         - endpoint (string): Url where the Bitcoin node is hosted (in the format IP:PORT).
         - username (string): username to be used in the connection to the bitcoin node.